renzilin/NanoForenSTR/README.md

 # NanoForenSTR

 This script is for Forensic STRs genotyping in the manuscript: *Nanopore sequencing of forensic STRs and SNPs using Verogen’s ForenSeq DNA Signature Prep Kit and MinION.* We've tested it on 54 STRs (XX autosomal STRs, xx X-STRs, and xx Y-STRs).
-In details, XX of XX STRs can be genotyped robustly and correctly in 30 collected samples and 2800 M. ()
+In details, XX of XX STRs can be genotyped robustly and correctly in 30 collected samples and 3 standard 2800 M duplicates.

 ## Workflow

-In our manuscript's workflow, (1) long reads were aligned to the human reference genome (hg19) using Minimap2 and transform to the `*.bam` file using samtools; (2) using the `x.py` to genotype STRs with the required `*.bam` file and pattern file that contains 5 columns (STR name, chromosome, start, end, repeat unit).
-In the folder `x/x`, we provide a pattern file that used in our manuscript including 54 STRs.
+In our manuscript's workflow, (1) nanopore reads were aligned to the human reference genome (hg19) using Minimap2 and transformed to the `*.bam` file using Samtools; (2) using the `x.py` to genotype STRs with the required `*.bam` file and pattern file that contains 5 columns (STR name, chromosome, start, end, repeat unit).
+In the folder `x/x`, we provide a pattern file including 54 STRs used in our manuscript.

-In genotype process, NanoForenSTR firstly search the repeat unit provided by pattern file in aligned reads.
-Then, the read is split into several sub-regions which is .
-For the mismatching sub-regions, NanoForenSTR generates

-we use the Smith-Waterman algorithm to align the sub-region against repeat unit tolerating 1 mismatch or 2 gaps ( This is from our testing ).
-For the mismatch sub-region, if

-If the mismatching sub-region is aligned, then the
+In genotype process, NanoForenSTR firstly extract reads from *.bam* file according to the STR coordinate from pattern file.
+Secondly, the repeat unit in pattern file are searched in each extracted read.
+Then, the read is divided into several fragments, some of which are composed of repeat units, and some of which are not.
+As for the fragments which are not composed of repeat units, we use the Smith-Waterman algorithm to align the fragments against a sequence of the same length as the fragment, which is made up of repeat units.
+If the alignment result shows less than 1 mismatch or 2 gaps in each repeat unit part, this fragment will be determined as a part of repeat region.
+After SW alignment process, the repeat region are determined and the copy number of repeat unit in this region can be counted.
+Finally, we make a summary of copy number from reads.
+The first allele is the copy number with the largest number of supporting reads.
+The second allele is the copy number whose number of supporting reads is at least 50% of that of the first allele.
+Otherwise, this is a homozygous allele.